 Should You Attend A Public Motorcycle Auction?

-Even if you have no intention to buy, you should attend a motorcycle auction for the experience – at least once just so you know what it’s all about.
+Even if you have no intention to buy, you should attend an auto auction for the experience – at least once just so you know what it’s all about.
 But if you’re in the market for a motorcycle, is an auction the right buying platform?
 It all depends on what you want to buy and what kind of budget you’ve got.
-Auctions attract a wide range of lots, from vintage classics to modern examples, all with interesting histories, and potentially low selling prices.
-So if you’re hunting for an unusual model, or need to save some money, you can benefit from going to a real life auction.
+Auto auctions attract a wide range of lots, from vintage classics to modern examples, all with interesting histories, and potentially low selling prices.
+So if you’re hunting for an unusual model, or need to save some money, you can benefit from going to a real life event.

 The money saving aspect is probably the biggest draw for most bidders, however, auctions offer such a diverse selection of motorcycles that you’re likely to find something at an auction that you certainly won’t find in any dealership.
 Older models, rarer models, discontinued bikes, salvage motorcycles, they’re all there just waiting to be snapped up.
-As long as you’re attending the right auction, you’ll hopefully find something to command your attention.
-But which kind of auction should you attend?
+As long as you’re attending the right event, you’ll hopefully find something to command your attention.
+But which kind should you attend?

 What Kind Of Auction To Attend?

-There are plenty of different auction types located all over the United States, but which one suits you?
+There are plenty of different event types located all over the United States, but which one suits you?
 It all depends on what you’re looking to buy.
-If you’re specifically in the market for a highly sought after rare model then you’ll want to seek out some of the more prestigious, high-end auctions that are usually hosted by Bonhams and other prominent auction houses.
-However, if you’re in the market for something a little more down-to-Earth, such as a bargain sport bike or an ex-service vehicle, then you’ll have better luck at a commercial auction.
+If you’re specifically in the market for a highly sought after rare model then you’ll want to seek out some of the more prestigious, high-end affairs that are usually hosted by Bonhams and other prominent names.
+However, if you’re in the market for something a little more down-to-Earth, such as a bargain sport bike or an ex-service vehicle, then you’ll have better luck at a commercial event.

 #01) The Prestigious Auction Houses